Back to prior page

 (From Old Corral collection)

 From left to right are Al 'Fuzzy' St. John, Frank Ellis, Lorraine Miller and Buster Crabbe in a lobby card from BORDER BADMEN (PRC, 1945).
-Left to right In the background are an unidentified guy, Victor Cox and Jack Hendricks (AKA Ray Henderson).
-Cox, Hendricks and Ellis are henchmen reporting to boss Charlie King.
+Left to right in the background are an unidentified guy (black hat), Victor Cox and Jack Hendricks (AKA Ray Henderson).
+Cox, Hendricks and Ellis were henchmen reporting to boss Charlie King.

 (From Old Corral collection)